Stocks tumble after inflation worsens, raising rate fears

 “No relief is in sight, but a lot can change between now and September,” Jacobsen said.
 “Nobody knows what the Fed will do in a few months including the Fed.”

-A stock’s price rises and falls on two things, essentially: how much cash a company produces and how much an investor is willing to pay for it.
+Stock prices rise and fall on two things, essentially: how much cash a company produces and how much an investor is willing to pay for it.
 The Fed’s moves on interest rates heavily influence that second part.

 Since early in the pandemic, record-low interest rates engineered by the Fed and other central banks helped keep investment prices high.
 Now “easy mode” for investors is abruptly and forcefully getting switched off.